-- A. All members of the JHPD must recognize and act upon the affirmative duty to intervene to prevent or stop any member of the JHPD or other department involved in an occurrence from conducting any act that is unethical or that runs a reasonable risk of violating law or policy, including: - Excessive force, including intentionally escalating an encounter absent a lawful, necessary purpose. - Stops, searches, and arrests that are unconstitutional or violate JHPD policy. - Unlawful or unsafe restraint, including but not limited to, leaving a detainee in a prone position, unsupervised, or in a manner that causes undue risk of injury. - Discriminatory policing, as prohibited by JHPD Directive #106, Fair and Impartial Policing. - Retaliation against an individual participating in a First Amendmentprotected activity. - Theft, fraud, or waste. - Inappropriate language, including discourteous language to members of the public. - Sexual misconduct. - Harassment. - Falsifying documents.
+- A. All members of the JHPD must recognize and act upon the affirmative duty to intervene to prevent or stop any member of the JHPD or other department involved in an occurrence from conducting any act that is unethical or that runs a reasonable risk of violating law or policy, including the following: - Excessive force, including intentionally escalating an encounter absent a lawful, necessary purpose. - Stops, searches, and arrests that are unconstitutional or violate JHPD directives. - Unlawful or unsafe restraint, including but not limited to leaving a person in custody in a prone position, unsupervised, or in a manner that causes undue risk of injury. - Discriminatory policing, as prohibited by JHPD Directive #106, Fair & Impartial Policing. - Retaliation against an individual participating in an activity protected by the First Amendment. - Theft, fraud, or waste. - Inappropriate language, including discourteous language, directed to members of the public. - Sexual misconduct. - Harassment. - Falsifying documents. - Other inappropriate behavior. - B. All members have an affirmative duty to intervene when they see unsafe behavior and/or bad tactics, corner-cutting, and signs that a fellow member's stress and/or mental health issues are affecting their performance.

-- Other inappropriate behavior. - B. All members have an affirmative duty to Intervene when they see unsafe behavior and/or bad tactics, corner-cutting, and signs of a fellow member's stress and/or mental health issues that are affecting their performance. - C. Interventions may be verbal and/or physical depending on the urgency of the situation and the potential level of misconduct and/or problematic behavior. - D. If apparent signs of substance abuse, stress and/or mental health issues are affecting a colleague's performance, members may intervene by: - Connecting their colleague to the Johns Hopkins University Onsite Clinical Care Team by calling 888-978-1262, and/or, - Referral to the Johns Hopkins Employee Assistance Program (JHEAP).
-Additional information on JHEAP, is available on the Johns Hopkins Benefits Intranet Site, and/or - Reporting the concerns to a supervisor. - E. Instances of a successful member intervention may be referred to the Chief of Police for formal recognition in conformance with JHPD Directive #312 Awards.
+- C. Interventions may be verbal and/or physical depending on the urgency of the situation and the potential level of misconduct and/or problematic behavior. - D. If apparent signs of substance abuse, stress, and/or mental health issues are affecting a colleague's performance, members may intervene by: - Connecting their colleague to the Johns Hopkins University Onsite Clinical Care Team by calling 888-978-1262, - Referring the colleague to the Johns Hopkins Employee Assistance Program (additional information is available on the Johns Hopkins Benefits Intranet Site), and/or - Reporting the concerns to a supervisor. - E. Instances of a successful member intervention may be referred to the Chief of Police for formal recognition in conformance with JHPD Directive #312, Awards.

 II.
-Anti-Retaliation
+Antiretaliation

-- A. The JHPD will not tolerate retaliation against any member who attempts to intervene or successfully intervenes as described above. - B. No member shall punish, target, or otherwise ostracize another member for attempting to intervene or successfully intervening. - C. Members shall report any retaliatory behavior they observe or of which they become aware as soon as possible in conformance with JHPD Directive #350, Complaints Against Police Personnel. - D. All reported incidents of retaliation related to the duties articulated in this directive shall be investigated in conformance with JHPD Directive #350, Complaints Against Police Personnel.
+- A. The JHPD will not tolerate retaliation against any member who attempts to intervene or successfully intervenes as described above. - B. No member shall punish, target, or otherwise ostracize another member for attempting to intervene or successfully intervening. - C. Members shall report any retaliatory behavior they observe or of which they become aware as soon as possible in conformance with JHPD Directive #350, Complaints Against Police Personnel. - D. All reported incidents of retaliation related to the duties articulated in this Directive shall be investigated in conformance with JHPD Directive #350, Complaints Against Police Personnel.